 Police Chief and Police Captain.
 Vacation with pay will be granted to the Police Chief and the Police Captain on the anniversary date of hire based upon years of continuous employment with the City, unless otherwise required by City ordinance or law, as follows: End of years 1 through 3rd year = 10 workdays Beginning of year 4 through 7th year = 12 workdays Beginning of year 8 through 11th year = 16 workdays Beginning of year 12 through 14th year = 17 workdays Beginning of year 15 through 17th year = 21 workdays Beginning of year 18 through 21st year = 22 workdays Beginning of year 22 through termination = 26 workdays

 All other Schedule I employees.
 Vacation with pay will be granted to all other Schedule I employees on the anniversary date of hire based upon years of continuous employment with the City, unless otherwise required by City ordinance or law, as follows: End of years 1 through 3rd year = 10 workdays Beginning of year 4 through 7th year = 12 workdays Beginning of year 8 through 11th year = 16 workdays Beginning of year 12 through 14th year = 17 workdays Beginning of year 15 through 17th year = 21 workdays Beginning of year 18 through 21st year = 22 work days

-Beginning of year 22 through termination = 26 workdaysAccrual and Carry Over.
+Beginning of year 22 through termination = 26 workdays

+(Ordinance 25-98.
+Passed 3-16-98.)

+Accrual and Carry Over.
 Subject to the approval of the department head or, in the case of a department head, the Mayor or Auditor, as appropriate, accrued vacation may be scheduled to be taken in two-hour increments by Schedule I employees.
 Each employee shall be required to schedule a full vacation during every anniversary year.
 It shall be the City’s general policy that every employee shall use his or her vacation by the employee’s anniversary date of each calendar year, and no payment shall be made in lieu of unused vacation.
 Payment for accrued vacation in lieu of use of vacation will only be authorized in unusual circumstances.
 Vacation leave may accrue to an employee in an amount equal to the accrual of one year’s vacation at an employee’s current accrual rate.
 If an employee, with the approval of his or her department head, or in the case of a department head, the Mayor or Auditor as appropriate, is not able to use his or her vacation prior to his or her next anniversary date, the hours unused will automatically be converted into paid compensation at the rate of pay in effect in the pay period immediately preceding the anniversary date, and will be included in the first paycheck immediately following the employee’s anniversary date.
 Notwithstanding the foregoing, a maximum of five days of vacation time may be carried over from year to year upon the written request of an employee to his or her department head, or in the case of a department head, the Mayor or Auditor as appropriate.

 Termination of employment.
 An employee who is separated from City service through removal, resignation, retirement or a layoff and who has unused vacation leave to his or her credit, shall be paid in a lump sum for such unused vacation leave to his or her credit at the time of separation.
 When an employee dies, any unused vacation leave to his or her credit shall be paid in a lump sum to the surviving spouse or, if there is no spouse, the estate of the deceased employee.(Ord.
 25-98.
 Passed 3-16-98.)